Haslingden Corporation Tramways

 History

-Accrington Corporation began converting its lines to electric traction in 1907, retaining the steam tramway gauge of 4ft 0ins; the corporation formally purchased the engines, trailers and assets necessary to work its lines on the 20th September 1907, but reached agreement with the ACSTCo for them to continue working the steam services on a contract basis until the end of the year.
-The last steam tram in Accrington ran on the 31st December 1907, electric services to Baxenden (on the Accrington-Haslingden boundary) commencing the following day.
-On the same day (the 1st January 1908), Haslingden and Rawtenstall corporations took control of their share of the ACSTCo's assets, Haslingden taking over operation of its lines (from Baxenden to Lockgate) as well as those acquired by Rawtenstall (from Lockgate to Queens Square).
+Accrington Corporation began converting its lines to electric traction in 1907, retaining the steam tramway gauge of 4ft 0ins; it formally purchased the engines, trailers and assets necessary to work its lines on the 20th September 1907, reaching agreement with the ACSTCo for the company to continue working the steam services on a contract basis until the end of the year.
+The last steam tram in Accrington duly ran on the 31st December 1907, electric services to Baxenden (on the Accrington-Haslingden boundary) commencing the following day.
+On the same day (the 1st January 1908), Haslingden and Rawtenstall Corporations took over the former ASCTCo lines within their respective boroughs, as well as an agreed proportion of the ACSTCo's engines and trailers, with Haslingden Corporation providing the services for both corporations.

-The first electric service over Haslingden-owned track (from Baxenden to the Commercial Hotel in Haslingden) commenced on the 5th September 1908 — worked by the ACT under a lease agreement — and from there through to Lockgate on the 24th October 1908, the steam trams presumably running their last revenue-earning services the day before.
-Earlier that month, the steamers had also ceased to work Rawtenstall Corporation's Lockgate to Rawtenstall line, Rawtenstall Corporation taking over on the 1st October 1908; the latter operated steam services to the Haslingden boundary for another nine months, when this last remnant of the ACSTCo's system was finally converted to electric traction.
+The first electric services over Haslingden Corporation-owned track (from Baxenden to the Commercial Hotel in Haslingden), which were provided by Accrington Corporation Tramways under a lease agreement, commenced on the 5th September 1908.
+The services were extended through to Lockgate on the 24th October 1908, the steam trams probably running their last revenue-earning services the day before.
+Earlier that month, the Haslingden steamers had also ceased to work Rawtenstall Corporation's Lockgate to Rawtenstall line, Rawtenstall Corporation eventually taking over operation (some sources state on the 1st October whilst others state the 20th October).
+Rawtenstall Corporation operated steam services to the Haslingden boundary for another nine months, until this last remnant of the ACSTCo's system was finally converted to electric traction.

-Although Haslingden's 2.9 miles of electric tramway were worked by the ACT under a lease arrangement, agreement was also reached with Rawtenstall Corporation — whose newly electrified line to Lockgate opened on the 23rd July 1909 — which saw the latter's cars work through to Accrington, and the ACT's work through to Bacup.
+Whilst Haslingden's electric tramway was worked by Accrington Corporation Tramways under a lease arrangement, agreement was also reached with Rawtenstall Corporation — whose newly electrified line to Lockgate opened on the 23rd July 1909 — which saw the latter's cars work through to Accrington, and the ACT's cars work through to Bacup.

-Following Rawtenstall's decision to abandon its tramways in 1929, the three corporations (Haslingden, Accrington and Rawtenstall) agreed to closure of the Accrington-Rawtenstall route and its replacement by bus services, the last tram over Haslingden-owned tracks running on the 30th April 1930.
+However, following Rawtenstall Corporation's decision to abandon its tramways in 1929, the three neighbouring corporations (Haslingden, Accrington and Rawtenstall) agreed to the closure of the Accrington-Rawtenstall tramway line and its replacement by bus services.
+Parliamentary powers to operate omnibuses within five miles of Haslingden, both inside and outside the borough boundary, were granted to Haslingden Corporation on the 10th May 1929, under the Haslingden Corporation Act, 1929.

 Uniforms

-All photographs which can be securely dated to the period when Haslingden Corporation operated its own tramway services — the 1st January to the 5th September 1908 (or possibly the 28th) — show staff wearing informal attire.
-Engine drivers wore typical railway footplate-like attire, with conductors in fairly smart workman-like attire comprising: jacket, trousers, shirt and ties and the fashionable headgear of the day, invariably the flat cap.
+All photographs that can be securely dated to the period when Haslingden Corporation operated its own tramway services — i.e., the 1st January to the 5th September 1908 (or possibly the 28th) — show staff wearing informal attire.
+Engine drivers wore typical railway footplate-like attire, with conductors in fairly smart workman-like attire comprising: jackets, trousers, shirts and ties, and the fashionable headgear of the day, the flat cap.
 No insignia of any kind appears to have been worn.

-Although motormen and conductors working services over Haslingden Corporation's tracks were employees of Rawtenstall and Accrington Corporations, Haslingden Corporation did in fact employ the services of a uniformed tramway inspector, a fact which is recorded in the council minutes (my thanks to Phil Calvey for this information).
-No photographs have survived that unequivocally show a Haslingden Corporation Tramways inspector, so it is unclear what uniforms they wore.
-It is however possible that they wore the same pattern of cap badge as was used later (i.e., after the demise of the trams) on Haslingden Corporation Transport uniform caps.
+Although motormen and conductors working services over Haslingden Corporation's tracks were employees of either Rawtenstall or Accrington Corporations, Haslingden Corporation did in fact employ the services of a uniformed tramway inspector, a fact which is recorded in the council minutes (my thanks to Phil Calvey for this information).
+Unfortunately, photographs of these individuals do not appear to have survived, so it is unclear what uniforms they wore.
+It is, however, possible that they wore the same pattern of cap badge that was used later (i.e., after the demise of the trams) on Haslingden Corporation Transport uniform caps.

 Further reading